stamparm/maltrail/README.md

 ### Derived blacklist

-A domain-only list derived from `trails/static/malware` is published at [`maltrail-malware-domains.txt`](https://raw.githubusercontent.com/stamparm/aux/master/maltrail-malware-domains.txt).
+A domain-only list derived from the `malware/` static trails is published at [`maltrail-malware-domains.txt`](https://raw.githubusercontent.com/stamparm/aux/master/maltrail-malware-domains.txt).
 It can be used as an input to DNS filtering systems, but operators should review and test it before enabling blocking.
 Threat-intelligence lists can contain false positives or indicators that are not